 Many mood-enhancing supplement formulas contain 5-HTP as an active ingredient.

 5-HTP increases serotonin, but does so at the expense of dopamine.

 This is why supplementing with 5-HTP typically helps in the beginning, but eventually stops working.

-If you take 5-HTP for more than a few months, you’re trading one neurotransmitter imbalance for another one later.
+If you take 5-HTP for more than a few months, you’re trading one neurotransmitter imbalance for another.

 If you do decide to try it, keep in mind that 5-HTP should never be taken with antidepressants or other supplements that increase serotonin.